Demetrius DuBose

-Adolphus Demetrius DuBose (March 23, 1971 – July 24, 1999) was an American football linebacker in the NFL.
+Adolphus Demetrius DuBose (March 23, 1971 – July 24, 1999) was an American professional football linebacker in the National Football League (NFL).

 Playing career

 DuBose attended the University of Notre Dame, where he was a starting linebacker for the Fighting Irish and a co-captain for the team his senior year.
 He graduated in 3.5 years, double majoring in finance and international business as well as earning All American status.

-Dubose was selected by the Tampa Bay Buccaneers in the second round (34th pick overall) of the 1993 NFL Draft.
+Dubose was selected by the Tampa Bay Buccaneers in the second round (34th pick overall) of the 1993 NFL draft.
 He was allowed to leave as a free agent and signed with the New York Jets in 1997.
 He was waived by the Jets only four months later.

 Life after football

 During the off-season, he visited places such as Australia, New Zealand, and various countries in Europe.
 He also spent time in Vail, Colorado, tuning in his snowboarding skills.
 He worked for one winter for the Mammoth Mountain Ski Patrol.
 After football, he invested much of his football earnings in business ventures that were not very successful, including a line of sports clothing and a beach volleyball league.
 Dubose had aspirations of becoming a successful pro beach volleyball player and was on his way to achieving his goal.